Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-In this section we set up some definitions concerning the role of the currencies that will be used in our modelling approach.

-For of any quanto CDS pricing, we will be considering the following two relevant currencies: \begin{itemize} \item \emph{contractual currency} -- This currency is a contract's attribute: it is the currency in which both premium leg and protection leg payments are settled.
-When considering applications to quanto CDS, for a given reference entity, CDSs are available in at least two different contractual currencies; \item \emph{liquid currency} -- This is the contractual currency of the most liquidly traded CDS on a given entity.
-It is used to define a risk-neutral measure used to price and calibrate the model. \end{itemize}
+\begin{itemize} \item {\emph{contractual currency} --- This currency is a contract's attribute: it is the currency in which both premium leg and protection leg payments are settled.
+When considering applications to quanto CDS, for a given reference entity, CDSs are available in at least two different contractual currencies;} \item {\emph{liquid currency} --- This is the contractual currency of the most liquidly traded CDS on a given entity.
+It is used to define a risk--neutral measure used to price and calibrate the model.} \end{itemize}

-We list here two examples to illustrate the use of the contractual and liquid currencies.

-\begin{enumerate} \item the pricing in USD-measure of a CDS on Republic of Italy settled in EUR; \item the pricing in USD-measure of a CDS on Republic of Italy settled in USD. \end{enumerate}
+{We list here two examples to illustrate the use of the contractual and liquid currencies. } \begin{enumerate} \item {the pricing in USD--measure of a CDS on Republic of Italy settled in EUR;} \item {the pricing in USD--measure of a CDS on Republic of Italy settled in USD.} \end{enumerate}

-We specified the values of the two currencies for each of these test cases in Table \ref{tbl:ccys}.
-We chose the test cases so that for all of them USD is the the liquid currency, but this is not necessarily true for any CDS available in multiple currencies.
+{We specified the values of the two currencies for each of these test cases in Table \ref{tbl:ccys}.
+We chose the test cases so that for all of them USD is the the liquid currency, but this is not necessarily true for {all} CDS available in multiple currencies.
 It is worth noting that the test case 2 can be priced using a usual single currency approach.
-Test cases 1 and 2 will be used in Section \ref{sec:backtest} to illustrate the capability of the model specified in Section \ref{sec:workingSection} to explain the currency basis observed in the market.
+Test cases 1 and 2 will be used in Section \ref{sec:backtest} to illustrate the capability of the model specified in Section \ref{sec:workingSection} to explain the currency basis observed in the market.}